Maikel Garcia Preview, Player Props: Royals vs. White Sox

 White Sox Pitching Rankings

-- The White Sox pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.
+- The White Sox pitching staff ranks second in the league with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA among all MLB pitching staffs (4.89).
+- The White Sox's 4.89 team ERA ranks 26th across all MLB pitching staffs.

-- White Sox pitchers combine to surrender 196 total home runs at a rate of 1.4 per game (fourth-most in the league).
+- White Sox pitchers combine to surrender the fourth-most home runs in baseball (196 total, 1.4 per game).

-- The righty's most recent time out was on Tuesday against the Kansas City Royals, when he threw 5 1/3 innings, surrendering four earned runs while allowing eight hits.
+- The righty last appeared on Tuesday against the Kansas City Royals, when he threw 5 1/3 innings, allowing four earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.